zmatthews33/WTF_App/README.md

 Simply select the date you are visiting on the datepicker calendar and ouila!
 The App displays restaurants, bars, and concerts/events happening on that date.

 ## WTF utilizes the following:
--Yelp Fusion API
+- Yelp Fusion API
--TicketMaster API
+- TicketMaster API
--AJAX
+- AJAX
--Bootstrap
+- Bootstrap
--Materialize
+- Materialize
--Animate.css
+- Animate.css
--Firebase.
+- Firebase.

 ## [WTF](https://zmatthews33.github.io/WTF_App/)